Worebay History, Family Crest & Coats of Arms

 By the time of the Domesday Book, the lands were held listed as lands of St. Benedict of Ramsey.
-Looking back further, the family was originally derived from Verbois, near Rouen in Normandy
+Looking back further, the family was originally derived from Verbois, near Rouen in Normandy.

 Early History of the Worebay family

 This web page shows only a small excerpt of our Worebay research.
-Another 137 words (10 lines of text) covering the years 1200 and 1261 are included under the topic Early Worebay History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 1200 and 1261 are included under the topic Early Worebay History in all our PDF Extended History products and printed products wherever possible.

 Worebay Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Worebay have been found, including Warboy, Warboyse, Warboise, Wardboys, Gardboys, Garboys, Worboy, Worboys and many more.

 Early Notables of the Worebay family (pre 1700)

 More information is included under the topic Early Worebay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Worebay family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Worebay were among those contributors: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..